beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Export Settings:** Click the "Export Settings" button to save your current configuration into a compressed `.zip` archive.
 This is useful for creating backups or sharing your setup.
 -   **Import Settings:** Click the "Import Settings" button.
 You can select a `.zip` archive (created via the export feature) or a raw `.json` file to restore a configuration.
 This will overwrite your current settings and restart the application.

-### Documentation Status for 0.26.0
+### Documentation Status for 0.27.0

-- Documented the Git branch maintenance toolbar, structured logging coverage for repository edits, and layout tightening delivered in version `0.26.0`.
+- Documented the CI workflow explorer, validation workflow, and the refreshed branch/release layouts introduced in version `0.27.0`.